There's Something in the Barn: Premise

 A family fulfills a father's dream of moving back to their ancestral family farm in Gudbrandsdalen, Norway.
 Their teenage daughter, Nora, is angry about leaving her friends behind.
 Carol, the stepmother, tries to put on a happy face for the family, while Bill, the naive father, is excited for the adventure and mostly oblivious to the obstacles.
 In their new home, their younger son Lucas stumbles on a strange creature living in the barn, revealed to be an elf.
 A local man tells Lucas about a local legend where humans must follow three very important "Barn Elf Rules", which Lucas also tries to enlighten his family with: no bright lights, no modern changes, no loud noises.
 However, they ignore him and proceed to break all three rules, leading to gruesome consequences.

 Production

 The film was produced by 74 Entertainment, co-produced by Don Films, and co-financed by XYZ Films.
 Charades picked up the film to handle sales in October 2022.
 Martin Starr and Amrita Acharia, who also starred together in 74 Entertainment's Dead Snow 2, were cast in lead roles.
 Magnus Martens directed from a script by Aleksander Kirkwood Brown.

-Principal photography took place from October 24 to late November 2022 on location in Norway, with half the film shot on stages in Lithuania.
+Principal photography took place from October 24 to late November 2022 on location in Norway, in Ringebu and Tretten, with half the film shot on stages in Lithuania.
 Due to limited snowfall during that time, Starr said that snow had to be brought in by truckload to accomplish the vision that was needed for the film.